Join us for our Recruitment Day on Saturday 26th January when we will be looking for people to join our incredible team.

 Helen qualified at the university of Hertfordshire in 1997 her main background being in Acute medical nursing.
 During her career she gained extensive experience in coronary care and later worked for the hospital bank whilst her children were small, working mainly in A and E in an Intermediate care rehabilitation setting.

-Helen joined Fonthill in 2015 adding to the variety of expertise already within the nursing team.
+Helen joined Fonthill House in 2015 adding to the variety of expertise already within the nursing team.

 With 10 years nursing experience in the NHS qualifying at Hertfordshire University in 2008.
 Kelly gained experience in acute medicine and specialist nursing skills before taking a role as a community nurse.
 She now commands skills and knowledge of continuing health care, chronic wound management and advanced clinical assessment.